Infuzu/OQS/oqs-specification.md

 - `DECIMAL(argument)`: Returns an Integer/String/Decimal in a Decimal representation.
 - `STRING(argument)`: Returns any single type in a String representation.
 - `LIST(argument1, argument2, ...)`: Returns a List containing the provided arguments in order.
 - `KVS(key1, value1, key2, value2, ..., keyN, valueN)`: Returns a kvs with all key value pairs.
 All keys must be strings.
-Raises an error if there is an odd amound of arguments.
+Raises an error if there is an odd amount of arguments.
-- `BOOLEAN(argument)`/`BOOL(argument)`: Returns a truthi evaluation of the argument. `0` or `0.0` will return `false` while any other number will return `true`.
+- `BOOLEAN(argument)`/`BOOL(argument)`: Returns a truthy evaluation of the argument. `0` or `0.0` will return `false` while any other number will return `true`.
 Empty strings or lists such as `""`, `''`, and `[]` will return `false` while the same examples with any characters or items will return `true`.
 - `KEYS(kvs)`: Returns a list of all keys in a KVS.
 - `VALUES(kvs)`: Returns a list of all values in a KVS.
 - `UNIQUE(list)`: Returns a list of all unique values in a list.
 - `REVERSE(list)`: Returns a list in reverse order.
 - `MAX(number1, number2, ..., numberN)`: Returns the maximum number among the arguments.
 - `MIN(number1, number2, ..., numberN)`: Returns the minimum number among the arguments.
 - `SUM(list)`: adds up all items in the list if they are of the same base type.
-Cancatenates if all items are strings, adds numerically if all are numbers and returns the result.
+Concatenates if all items are strings, adds numerically if all are numbers and returns the result.
 Raises an error for mixed types.
 - `LENGTH(object)`/`LEN(object)`: Returns the count of items in a list of characters in a string, integer, or decimal.
 - `APPEND(list, item)`: Appends an item of any type to the end of a list and returns the adjusted list.
 - `UPDATE(kvs/list, string[key for kvs]/integer[index for list], value)`: Updates a KVS or List with a new value.
-In lists, it raises an error if the speicified index does not exist, otherwise, changes the value at specified index (supports negative indexing).
+In lists, it raises an error if the specified index does not exist, otherwise, changes the value at specified index (supports negative indexing).
 In KVS, it sets the value for the specified key regardless of the current existence of that key.
 - `REMOVE_ITEM(list/kvs, item, max_occurences=unlimited)`: Removes an item from a list or kvs, with an optional third argument to specify the maximum number of occurrences to remove.
 If not specified, it removes all occurrences.
 If `max_occurrences` is set to 1, it only removes the first occurrence.
 It ultimately returns the adjusted list/kvs.
 - `REMOVE(list/kvs, index[for list]/key[for kvs])`: Removes an item from a list/kvs by index/key (supports negative indexing) and returns the adjusted list/kvs.
 Raises an error if the index does not exist.
 Does not raise an error if a key does not exist.
 - `ACCESS(list/kvs, index[for list]/key[for kvs], [optional default value for kvs access])`: Returns an item from a list/kvs by index/keu (supports negative indexing).
 Raises an error if the index does not exist.
 Returns null if the key does not exist or the default value if specified in the third argument.
 - `IF(condition1, result1, ..., conditionN, resultN, [else_result])`: Takes a minimum of two arguments up to an unlimited amount.
 Treats all arguments as condition result pairs if an even number of arguments are passes.
 If an odd number of arguments are passes, all but the last are treated as condition-result pairs, with the last argument being the `else` result.
 Returns the result corresponding to the first true condition, or the `else` result if none are met.
-Conditions are evaluated for truthiness, and no condition or result is evaluated until needed, ensuring that errors in non-relavant conditions or results do not affect the evaluation.
+Conditions are evaluated for truthiness, and no condition or result is evaluated until needed, ensuring that errors in non-relevant conditions or results do not affect the evaluation.

 ### Examples
 #### Consistency Across Implementations:
 Expressions evaluated in `OQS` should yield identical results across different implementations.
 This consistency is vital, except in cases where custom features or extensions have been introduced.
 The following are sample expressions and their expected outputs:
-- **Numberical Operations**:
+- **Numerical Operations**:
   - **Input**: `2 * 5` **Output**: `10`
   - **Input**: `10 / 2` **Output**: `5`
   - **Input**: `9 % 2` **Output**: `1`